Why is Data Quality Helper better than default Salesforce functionality?

 Can users prevent warning messages from displaying in the future if they confirm the data they have entered for the record is valid?

 Yes.
-Admins may decide which rules can be ignored.
+Admins may decide which validation rules can be ignored.
 If the Admin decides a rule is very important and should not be ignored, they may do that as well.

 No. Data Quality Helper has two Lightning Web Components that may be used to display warning messages without requiring a user to edit/create a record.
 One component may be added to the record detail page, showing data quality issues with a record being viewed.
 The other component may be added to the home page, displaying either all or only owned records with data quality issues.